vasuadari/learn_rust/README.md

 # Guide

-`language` crate contains all the rust language basics.
+`cheatsheet` crate/package contains all the rust language basics.
 Its not complete yet.

 # References